jaredaevans/FishGAN/README.md

 # FishGAN
 Construction of a tropical fish generator (much of the comments below concern generator on kaggle for GPU)

+## Switched to a ProgressiveGAN with WGAN-GP
+- very, very promising, preliminary results are excellent, but slow to train
+- running on Kaggle GPUs, hopefully will produce desired generator soon
+- notebook FishWGAN is uploaded

 ## Notes for: RMS lr = 0.001 inputs = 100
 ### Generator = conv2dT 4x1
 ### Discriminator = conv2d 4x1